-Analog chipmaker Microchip Technology (NASDAQ:MCHP) reported results in line with analyst expectations in Q2 FY2023 quarter, with revenue up 25.6% year on year to $2.07 billion.
-Guidance for next quarter's revenue was $2.15 billion at the midpoint, which is 3.84% above the analyst consensus.
-Microchip Technology made a GAAP profit of $546.2 million, improving on its profit of $242 million, in the same quarter last year.
+Analog chipmaker Microchip Technology (NASDAQ:MCHP) reported results in line with analysts' expectations in Q3 FY2024, with revenue down 18.6% year on year to $1.77 billion.
+On the other hand, next quarter's revenue guidance of $1.33 billion was less impressive, coming in 19.6% below analysts' estimates.
+It made a non-GAAP profit of $1.08 per share, down from its profit of $1.56 per share in the same quarter last year.

-- Inventory Days Outstanding: 139, up from 127 previous quarter
+- Inventory Days Outstanding: 185, up from 167 in the previous quarter

 Spun out from General Instrument in 1987, Microchip Technology (NASDAQ: MCHP) is a leading provider of microcontrollers and integrated circuits used mainly in the automotive world, especially in electric vehicles and their charging devices.

 Microchip is a leading provider of microprocessors (MPUs) which are made up of microcontrollers (MCUs) and Digital Signal Controllers (DSCs).
 Microcontrollers are effectively mini computers on a chip, they consist of a CPU, some memory, an analog chip, and a simple, application specific software that tells the chip what to do.

 Microchip’s microcontrollers are low cost customized chips that are in thousands of products.
 Examples would be automobile engine control systems, implantable medical devices, remote controls, office machines, appliances, power tools, or toys.

 Digital Signal Controllers are a variation of microcontroller that measures, filters and/or compresses digital or analog signals.
 They are used in motor control, power conversion, and sensor processing applications, often in the same types of systems as a microcontroller.